 For fans of IHG brand hotels, IHG points are a no-brainer, and for a world traveler looking for points that give them a large range of options, IHG points are a viable choice.
-Still – especially if you are – say – looking at signing up for an IHG credit card in the hopes of earning bonus points toward a free stay at a particular destination, you should do a careful investigation of what those points will actually get you in that destination.
-In some cases, you might get a few free nights, while in other cases they may not take you very far at all.
+Still – especially if you are – say – looking at signing up for an IHG credit card in the hopes of earning bonus points toward a reward stay at a particular destination, you should do a careful investigation of what those points will actually get you in that destination.
+In some cases, you might get a few reward nights, while in other cases they may not take you very far at all.

 If the IHG rewards program falls short for you, you might consider a more flexible points program, such as Chase Ultimate Rewards or American Express Membership rewards.

 See related: IHG® Rewards Club guide: The best ways to earn and use IHG points, 8 ways to earn IHG points, Best ways to redeem IHG points, The benefits of IHG Rewards Club elite status, Which IHG credit card is best for you?